Written by: FRED EICHLER

 An hour into daylight Jake spotted a lone bull walking along a distant ridge heading toward where the elk had last headed.
 Finally, the straggler I was hoping for.
 We had the wind, so I whipped out my cow call and hit a few long, loud cow calls.

 The bull heard my calls and turned 90 degrees and started coming our way.
 I lost sight of him in the thick willows and trees by the river and when I spotted him again, he was walking along a fence line directly towards my stand.
 When he got close, he jumped the fence right in front of us.
 He knew exactly where he had heard that cow call and he was going to find her.

 It’s amazing to me how well certain animals can pinpoint exactly where a noise was last heard.
 Turkeys, deer, elk, coyotes and mothers to name a few, all seem to have this uncanny ability.

 It's the magic of the bow and arrow that so many archers and writers have tried to explain.
-The feeling of drawing a bow and hitting your intended target whether it is a bullseye, pine cone or an animal is almost impossible to explain to those who have never done it.
+The feeling of drawing a bow and hitting your intended target whether it is a bullseye, pinecone or an animal is almost impossible to explain to those who have never done it.
 I liken it to trying to describe the amazing taste of a warm doughnut covered in icing or an Oreo dipped in milk to those that have never tried either.
 It's just impossible.
-I would try but I am hungry now for some reason and I know if your reading this odds are you understand.
+I would try but I am hungry now for some reason and I know if you're reading the odds are you understand.